mikemccormick88/Evra/README.md

 Automated test suite of evra site using Selenium.

 Main program runs a basic end-to-end for a given browser.

-Implemented several unit test cases to check pages function as expected.
+Also implemented several unit test cases to check pages function as expected.